DAY 109

 2nd April

 A day of major disappointment – Purnululu was closed.
-It was possibly to be opened on the 9th April, a whole week away.
+It was possibly going to be opened on the 9th April, a whole week away.
 But it turned out it didn’t open then either but two weeks later again.
 We talked about hanging around for a whole week.
 I would have done it but Josh wasn’t keen on this idea.
 Glad we didn't though, since it didn't even open then!

 We tried looking at maps to see how we could possibly see the Bungle Bungles via our drone on another track – if we could get within a Km, it would have been ok.
 But we couldn’t find anything and the roads were all too far away.
 I was really annoyed – we’d bought the year-long National Parks pass precisely because I wanted to visit this park.
 It was also closed because of the late wet season, but we’d encountered nothing that stopped us so far, so I’m sure we would have been fine on the roads.
 Bloody national parks.